 Try your hand at Raids and Battle League

 While taking over Gyms and catching new Pokémon might be at the heart of the casual Pokémon Go experience, there’s much more available for players who want to dive deep into the world of Pokémon.
-The Go Battle League was recently added, allowing players to fight other trainers in real time for a spot on the leaderboard.
+The Go Battle League was added in 2020, allowing players to fight other trainers in real time for a spot on the leaderboard.
 Once unlocked, you’ll get to assemble your team of Pokémon — based on certain league guidelines — then take the fight online to prove you’re the best around.

 Or, you can team up with others in your area for Raid Battles.
 These see teams of trainers trying to knock out one powerful, wild Pokémon.
 Completing a Raid will reward trainers will an insane amount of experience points along with the chance to catch the Pokémon for themselves.

-Don’t let Pokémon Go overwhelm you
+Don’t let Pokémon GO overwhelm you

-With so much content, playing Pokémon Go for the first time can become overwhelming.
+With so much content, playing Pokémon GO for the first time can become overwhelming.
 But if you take it one feature at a time, the game becomes much more manageable.
 Follow the steps outlined in this guide to stay focused.
 Spin PokéStops.
 Catch Pokémon.
 Battle in Gyms.

 Once you’ve figured out that core loop, try diving into the world of Go Battle League.
 It’s a fun experience that doesn’t rely heavily on your current location and is easy to play from home.
 Then, once you’ve put together an impressive stable of Pokémon, head out and join a Raid.
 There’s a lot to do in Pokémon Go — take your time and enjoy it.
 Before you know it, you’ll be one of the best in your town.